About the vaccine

 - Children: We offer the vaccine for children from the age of 10.

-- Risk if you contract the disease: Polio, tetanus and diphtheria are serious illnesses which can cause a range of complications.
+- Additional precautions: Polio, tetanus and diphtheria are serious illnesses which can cause a range of complications.
 They can be fatal.

 |Doses per course||1|

 When given as a booster prior to travel, the polio, diphtheria and tetanus vaccine requires only one injection.
 If you last had this vaccine more than ten years ago, you’ll need a booster before you travel.

 It contains active ingredients to help your body develop an immunity to all three diseases.
 Don’t worry if you notice redness, swelling or soreness at the site of injection, as this is a common side effect.
 You may also feel unwell, experience nausea or develop a fever and headache shortly after the jab

 Polio is a viral infection, which was very common in the UK during the 1940s and 1950s.
 Due to widespread polio vaccination, polio no longer exists in the UK.
 The polio virus causes damage to the nervous system, which can lead to permanent paralysis and death.

 Polio survivors often develop post-polio syndrome (PPS) later in life, which causes fatigue and muscle weakness.
 PPS can occur decades after the polio infection and can not be cured.